OpenTreeMap/otm-android/Readme.md

 * Put the appropriate values into the templates in OpenTreeMapSkinned (for more information, see the [OpenTreeMapSkinned README](OpenTreeMapSkinned/README.md))

-* The google-play-services library should have been downloaded, include it in your workspace:
-  * Click `File > Import`, `Android > Existing Code`
-  * Navigate to `<adt_folder>/sdk/extras/google/google_play_services/libproject/google-play-services_lib`

-* Make sure that the reference to google-play-services_lib in project.properties is correct.
-  * (In Eclipse : Properties/Android/Reference)

 * Setup google maps API key.
 See [PDF](https://github.com/OpenTreeMap/OpenTreeMap-Android/blob/9b67bd669825ac0d87f7799d5ad79695f08c95a7/howto.pdf) for suggestions.

 ### Weird Bugs

-If you get version problems with ADT and the SDK, checkout [this thread](http://code.google.com/p/android/issues/detail?id=67325).

 If your debug.keystore is not generated, you probably won't be able to run the [keytool command](https://developers.google.com/maps/documentation/android/start#obtain_a_google_maps_api_key).
-You can create one by right-clicking the project, Android Tools, Export *signed* application and even if it fails it should make debug.keystore.
+When you first try to run the OpenTreeMapSkinned project, Android Studio should create a debug.keystore if you do not already have one.

 USDA Grant
 ---------------